Cross-strait relations: Military stalemate to diplomatic war (1949–1979)

 Though viewed as a military liability by the United States, the ROC viewed its remaining islands in Fujian as vital for any future campaign to defeat the PRC and retake China.
 On 3 September 1954, the First Taiwan Strait Crisis began when the PLA started shelling Kinmen and threatened to take the Dachen Islands.
-On 19 January 1955, the PLA took nearby Yijiangshan Islands, with the entire ROC garrison of 720 troops killed or wounded in the defense.
-The U.S. Congress then passed the Formosa Resolution, authorizing the President to defend the ROC's offshore islands.
+The Mutual Defense Treaty between the U.S. and the ROC was signed in December, covering Taiwan and the Penghu islands as territories to be defended.
+On 19 January 1955, the PLA took the nearby Yijiangshan Islands, with the entire ROC garrison of 720 troops killed or wounded in the defense.
+The U.S. Congress then passed the Formosa Resolution, authorizing the President Dwight D. Eisenhower to defend the ROC's offshore islands.
 The First Taiwan Strait Crisis ended in March 1955 when the PLA ceased its bombardment.
 The crisis was brought to a close during the Bandung Conference.
 At the conference, the PRC articulated its Five Principles of Peaceful Coexistence with Premier Zhou Enlai publicly stating, "[T]he Chinese people do not want to have a war with the United States.
 The Chinese government is willing to sit down to discuss the question of relaxing tension in the Far East, and especially the question of relaxing tension in the Taiwan area."
 Two years of negotiations with the U.S. followed, although no agreement was reached on the Taiwan issue.

 The Second Taiwan Strait Crisis began on 23 August 1958 with air and naval engagements between the PRC and the ROC military forces, leading to intense artillery bombardment of Kinmen (by the PRC) and Xiamen (by the ROC), and ended in November of the same year.
 PLA patrol boats blockaded the islands from ROC supply ships.
 Though the U.S. rejected Chiang Kai-shek's proposal to bomb Chinese artillery batteries, it quickly moved to supply fighter jets and anti-aircraft missiles to the ROC.
 It also provided amphibious assault ships to land supply, as a sunken ROC naval vessel was blocking the harbor.
 On 7 September, the U.S. escorted a convoy of ROC supply ships, and the PRC refrained from firing.
 On 25 October, the PRC announced an "even-day ceasefire"—the PLA would only shell Kinmen on odd-numbered days.